-Aluminum vs Stainless Steel (vs toxicity)
+Aluminium vs Stainless Steel (vs toxicity)

-Although aluminum is highly resistant to oxidation and corrosion, stainless steel is completely non-corrosive and non-porous making it considerably more durable (3).
+Although aluminium is highly resistant to oxidation and corrosion, stainless steel is completely non-corrosive and non-porous making it considerably more durable (3).
 Yes, it’s a bit more pricey than its contestant but it’ll give you fewer headaches over cleaning-drying regimes to prevent it from rusting and has the potential to brew your coffee for decades to come.

 Why use a Moka Pot now?